-18 companies) and 'nature of the markets served' (3 of 18 companies) but in every situation using them together with other bases.
+In MNF sector, the most commonly used pattern is either 'nature of products' or 'functions' with similar importance (33.33 % each, altogether 66.67% -12 of 18 companies) and then concern with the option- adopting both of these at once (11.1% - 2 of 18 companies) while adopting other options considered to a lesser extent.
+Also, when considering both single and multiple bases, it seems greater importance for 'nature of products' and 'functions' by adopting 55.5% each (10 of 18 companies - similarly in each case) probably because they all are engaging in manufacturing of consumer products and/or durable products by applying product diversification strategy to a certain extent.
+Thus, MNF sector rarely uses 'geographical area' (2 of 18 companies) and 'nature of the markets served' (3 of 18 companies) but in every situation using them together with other bases.
 In the DVS sector, it does not indicate specific situations; but considering single or multiple bases, it shows rather high importance for 'nature of products' and 'functions' by adopting 80% each (4 of 5 companies - similarly in each case) probably with their diversified products.
-The least importance indicates for 'nature of the markets served' by adopting 25% (1 of 5 companies) while showing slightly moderate importance (40%) for 'geographical area'.
+The least importance indicates for 'nature of the markets served' by adopting 20% (1 of 5 companies) while showing slightly moderate importance (40%) for 'geographical area'.
 Because 3 of 5 companies in the sector are dealing exclusively with international markets i.e. garments, including a multi-national company in which the head office is located in the UK.